Search eBooks and more, including digital media

 Search for databases by Title

 The library at Spalding University considers the circulation transaction a contract between the library and the borrower.
 It is the borrower’s responsibility to adhere to the terms of the circulation contract.
-The borrower will be verbally informed of the item’s due date.
-A due date stamp will also be placed on the item, if possible.
+The borrower will be verbally informed of the item’s due date as well as have it written on the date due slip in the back of the book.

 Please see the attached policy for information about Copyright, Fair Use, Photocopying, and Reserve Materials.